Teichlab/celltypist/README.md

 #Get an `AnnData` with predicted labels and probability matrix.
 adata = predictions.to_adata(insert_labels = True, insert_probability = True)
 ```
 You can now manipulate this object with any functions or modules applicable to `AnnData`.
-Actually, Celltypist provides a quick function `to_plots` to visualize your `AnnotationResult` and store the figures without the need of explicitly transforming it into an `AnnData`.
+Actually, CellTypist provides a quick function `to_plots` to visualize your `AnnotationResult` and store the figures without the need of explicitly transforming it into an `AnnData`.
 ```python
 #Visualize the predicted cell types overlaid onto the UMAP.
 predictions.to_plots(folder = '/path/to/a/folder', prefix = '')